 Computer Science courses are also offered in the Math Department as an elective.
-CS1 and CS2 can count towards math credit.
+CS1 and CS2 can count towards math credit for graduation purposes.
+Most four year colleges accept Computer Science and AP Statistics as an elective credit, not a math credit..